-Talk to the Principal, Dean of Students & Wellbeing, Dean of Studies & Careers or RA
+Talk to the Principal, Dean of Students & Wellbeing, or RA

 Your Floor RA is usually a good first contact.
 The Principal and Deans are available to speak with anyone in the College about concerns.
 These people have received training to enable them to respond sensitively and effectively to students' concerns on a wide range of issues.
 They will be able to explain the options, including attempting to resolve the problem informally or making a complaint.